CLICKWRAP MASTER SERVICES AGREEMENT

 5.1 Term.
 This Agreement shall continue in effect until terminated as set forth herein.
 The term of each license to the Services purchased by Customer will commence on the date set forth on the applicable Order Form and will continue for the period set forth on such Order Form, including any renewal term, as set forth below (collectively, the “Subscription Term”).
 Unless otherwise set forth on the applicable Order Form, Customer’s license to the Services will automatically renew for the renewal periods set forth in the Order Form at the Fees designated by Act-On prior to such renewal date, unless Customer gives Act-On written notice of its intent not to renew on the same terms at least thirty (30) days prior to the end of the applicable Subscription Term or renewal term.

 5.2 Termination and Suspension.
 This Agreement and/or any Order Form, if applicable, may be terminated (a) by either party if the other party materially breaches this Agreement and does not cure the breach within thirty (30) days after receiving written notice thereof from the non-breaching party, (b) as set forth in Section 8.2 or (c) by either party if the other party provides proof that it made a general assignment for the benefit of creditors, suffered or permitted the appointment of a receiver for its business or assets, or availed itself of or became subject to any proceeding under the US Federal Bankruptcy Act or any other foreign or domestic statute, law, rule or regulation relating to insolvency or the protection of rights of creditors.
-Act-On shall have the right to limit, suspend, require modifications to the administration of Customer’s account, or terminate Customer’s access to or use of the Services if Customer (a) violates any of the terms of this Agreement, the AUP, or any applicable law, (b) uses the Services in a manner that harms or threatens to harm Act-On or its customers, or (c) is the subject of abuse complaints from Recipients or third parties.
+Act-On shall have the right to limit, suspend, require modifications to the administration of Customer’s account, or terminate Customer’s access to or use of the Services if Customer (a) violates any of the terms of this Agreement (including, but not limited to, over use of authorized API calls designated in Customer’s Order Form), the AUP, or any applicable law, (b) uses the Services in a manner that harms or threatens to harm Act-On or its customers, or (c) is the subject of abuse complaints from Recipients or third parties.

 5.3 Effect of Termination.
 Upon any termination of this Agreement or an Order Form (a) all rights licensed and obligations required thereunder shall immediately cease; provided that Sections 4, 5.3, 6, 7, 8.3, 8.4 and 9 shall survive termination, and (b) Customer shall pay to Act-On any Fees accrued or outstanding prior to the date of termination.